Concordium/concordium.github.io/source/shared/net/mobile-wallet/export-import-mw.rst

    :local:
    :backlinks: none

 We recommend that you backup your identities and accounts by exporting them from the Mobile Wallet.
-By making an export, all your accounts, identities and your address book will be saved in a file you can store in a safe location.
+This way, all your accounts, identities, and your address book are saved in a file you can store in a safe location.

 ..
 Warning::
    Currently, it is not possible to exchange identities and accounts between the Mobile Wallet and the Desktop Wallet.
 If